The Acadiana Region of Louisiana

 Ville Platte is the parish seat of Evangeline Parish, and has a population of about 8,500.
 Ville Platte (meaning "flat town" in French) has a large number of Cajun and Creole families and descendants.

 The earliest record of settlement in the immediate area of Ville Platte was in the 1780s.
 The first post office in Ville Platte was established in 1842.

 St. Martinville is located in extreme south Louisiana, in the heart of Cajun Country, and situated roughly between New Iberia and Lafayette.
 It is the parish seat of St. Martin Parish and has a population of about 7,000 residents.
-It is located on the banks of the historic Bayou Teche, and the home of Longfellow-Evangeline State Park.
+It is located on the banks of the historic Bayou Teche, and the home of Longfellow-Evangeline State Historic Site.
 In St. Martinville is the Evangeline Oak made famous in Longfellow's poem.

 Henry Wadsworth Longfellow's 1847 epic poem Evangeline made people around the world more aware of the 1755 expulsion of the Acadians from Nova Scotia and their subsequent arrival in Louisiana.
 Before Europeans and Africans settled along Bayou Teche in present-day St. Martinville, Native Americans had long hunted in this area, including the Attakapas and the Chitimacha.
 Long before roads, Bayou Teche was a 100 mile long highway, and later was an important factor in the development of St. Martinville.
 In the mid-1750s, Louisiana's French rulers made land available in the Attakapas District for the raising of cattle to supply meat for New Orleans.